|The Greek Islands||Poros Home||Poros Hotels||Poros Sights||Poros Beaches||Poros Travel|

 Most of the beaches and the capital of Poros are located in the south of the island.
 Poros is less popular with tourists than other islands in the Argosaronic Gulf because the beaches are not that large.
 There is a regular connection with the nearby mainland by ferry and there are also tourists who use the island as a base to explore Poros itself, and also visit the mainland and other islands in the area.
 The only town of any size is the capital of the island called Poros Town.
 Poros Town, situated in an elongated bay, occupies much of the island Sphalria.
 In the port the wooden fishing boats and many 19th century houses can be seen and on the hills are the white houses with red roofs.
 There are a number of churches and a beautiful bell tower.
 You can find many restaurants and tourist shops in Poros Town.
 The town has all amenities including supermarkets, banks, pharmacies and bakeries.
 There is also a bus station and an Archaeological Museum.

-most beautiful of the Greek islands, but after a short distance walking it gets more attractive, with terraces of tavernas, yachts and taxi boats that up and down between Poros and the town of Galatas opposite the island on the mainland.
+The ferry harbour of Poros does not belong to the most beautiful of the Greek islands, but after a short distance walking it gets more attractive, with terraces of tavernas, yachts and taxi boats that up and down between Poros and the town of Galatas opposite the island on the mainland.
 The streets behind the port are not too bad.
 Many people come back to Poros because they find it a nice and relaxed island and it is popular with cyclists, that ride along the south coast of Poros to go to the beaches of the island or that cycle to the (better) beaches on the opposite mainland of the Peloponnese.

 |The beaches of the island of Poros in Greece|